 Our ATIO-certified translations are accepted by all major Canadian institutions and bodies that require certified translation, including:

-• Ontario courts and tribunals — including the Ontario Superior Court of Justice, the Ontario Court of Justice, the Human Rights Tribunal of Ontario, and the Immigration and Refugee Board.
+- Ontario courts and tribunals, including the Ontario Superior Court of Justice and the Ontario Court of Justice, the Human Rights Tribunal of Ontario, and the Immigration and Refugee Board.

-If you are unsure whether our certified translations will be accepted for your specific purpose, tell us when you request your free quote and we will confirm before you commit.
+If you’re unsure whether our certified translations will be accepted for your specific purpose, tell us when you request your free quote and we’ll confirm before you commit.

 Certified Translation vs. Notarized Translation: A Quick Distinction

-These two terms are often confused, even by people who have navigated the immigration or legal system before.
+These two terms get confused often, even by people who’ve been through the immigration or legal system before.
 The short version:

-• A certified translation is one signed by an ATIO-certified translator who attests to its accuracy.
-The certification comes from the translator’s professional standing.
+- A certified translation is signed by an ATIO-certified translator who attests to its accuracy.
+The certification flows from the translator’s professional standing.

-• A notarized translation involves an additional step: a notary public or commissioner of oaths witnesses and stamps the translator’s signature, or swears an affidavit that accompanies a translation by someone who is not a certified member of a recognized association.
+- A notarized translation adds a step: a notary public or commissioner of oaths witnesses and stamps the translator’s signature, or swears an affidavit that accompanies a translation by someone who isn’t a certified member of a recognized association.

 For IRCC, a translation by an ATIO-certified translator is accepted without a separate notarization step.
-However, some specific situations — certain court filings, some financial institutions, or documents destined for countries that require apostilles — may call for notarization.
-We can arrange notarization when required.
+Some situations still call for notarization, certain court filings, some financial institutions, or documents destined for countries that require apostilles.
+We can arrange notarization when it’s needed.
 For the full explanation, see our guide: Certified vs. Notarized Translation in Canada.

 Hamilton Neighbourhoods & Communities We Serve

-Professional Interpreting Canada provides certified translation to residents and organizations across the entire City of Hamilton — including its amalgamated communities.
-Our services are fully remote: you upload your document securely online, we produce the certified translation, and we deliver it digitally (or in print if required) without you needing to travel to any office.
-This means residents in every Hamilton neighbourhood and surrounding area are served equally:
+Professional Interpreting Canada provides certified translation to residents and organizations across the entire City of Hamilton, including its amalgamated communities.
+Our services are fully remote: you upload your document securely online, we produce the certified translation, and we deliver it digitally (or in print if required) without you travelling to any office.
+That means residents in every Hamilton neighbourhood and surrounding area are served equally:

-• Stoney Creek — a rapidly growing community east of Hamilton, home to many newcomer and second-generation families.
+- Stoney Creek, a fast-growing community east of Hamilton, home to many newcomer and second-generation families.

-• Ancaster & Dundas — western communities with professional and business communities needing financial, legal, and academic translations.
+- Ancaster & Dundas, western communities with professional and business populations needing financial, legal, and academic translations.

-• Waterdown & Flamborough — northern communities where residents frequently commute to work across the Greater Golden Horseshoe and have immigration ties in multiple countries.
+- Waterdown & Flamborough, northern communities where residents often commute across the Greater Golden Horseshoe and hold immigration ties in multiple countries.

-• Binbrook, Glanbrook & rural Hamilton — residents in Hamilton’s rural and semi-rural communities who need certified translation services and cannot easily travel to an in-person office benefit from our fully digital delivery.
+- Binbrook, Glanbrook & rural Hamilton, residents in Hamilton’s rural and semi-rural communities who need certified translation and can’t easily travel to an in-person office benefit from our fully digital delivery.

-We also serve clients in adjacent communities including Burlington, Grimsby, Brantford, and the Niagara Region.
-And because our model is remote-first, we serve clients anywhere in Canada — see our Toronto certified translation page for the full scope of our Greater Toronto Area services.
+We also serve clients in adjacent communities including Burlington, where we provide certified translation services in Burlington, plus Grimsby, Brantford, and the Niagara Region.
+And because our model is remote-first, we serve clients anywhere in Canada.
+See our Toronto certified translation page for the full scope of our Greater Toronto Area services.

 Hamilton is a multilingual city.
-The languages most in demand for certified translation in Hamilton reflect the city’s immigration history and its current newcomer flows — but our coverage extends well beyond the most common languages.
-We provide certified translation from and into more than 200 languages, covering all major world language families.
+The languages most in demand for certified translation here reflect the city’s immigration history and its current newcomer flows, but our coverage reaches far beyond the most common ones.
+We provide certified translation from and into more than 500 languages, spanning all major world language families.

-Languages we frequently handle for Hamilton clients include (but are not limited to): Spanish, Portuguese, Arabic, Tagalog, Mandarin Chinese, Cantonese, Punjabi, Hindi, Urdu, Tamil, Korean, Japanese, Polish, Ukrainian, Romanian, Bulgarian, Serbian, Croatian, Italian, French, Turkish, Farsi (Persian), Somali, Amharic, Bengali, Gujarati, Swahili, Vietnamese, and many others.
+Languages we frequently handle for Hamilton clients include, but aren’t limited to: Spanish, Portuguese, Arabic, Tagalog, Mandarin Chinese, Cantonese, Punjabi, Hindi, Urdu, Tamil, Korean, Japanese, Polish, Ukrainian, Romanian, Bulgarian, Serbian, Croatian, Italian, French, Turkish, Farsi (Persian), Somali, Amharic, Bengali, Gujarati, Swahili, Vietnamese, and many more.

-For rarer or less commonly taught languages, we maintain a network of certified specialists.
-If you hold a document in a language you are uncertain about, submit a quote request with the language pair — we will confirm availability and turnaround before you commit.
-Our full language list is available on the languages page.
+For rarer or less commonly taught languages, we keep a network of certified specialists.
+If you hold a document in a language you’re uncertain about, submit a quote request with the language pair and we’ll confirm availability and turnaround before you commit.
+Our full language list lives on the languages page.

 Our Process: From Document to Certified Translation

-We have designed our translation process to be straightforward, transparent, and secure.
-Here is what happens from the moment you reach out to the moment your certified translation is ready.
+We built our translation process to be straightforward, transparent, and secure.
+Here’s what happens from the moment you reach out to the moment your certified translation is ready.

-Use our free quote form to tell us about your document: the language pair (source language and target language), the document type, the number of pages or approximate word count, your deadline, and the purpose of the translation (IRCC, WES, court, etc.).
-There is no obligation at this stage, and we will respond promptly with a clear price and estimated turnaround.
+Use our free quote form to tell us about your document: the language pair (source and target), the document type, the number of pages or approximate word count, your deadline, and the purpose (IRCC, WES, court, etc.).
+There’s no obligation at this stage, and we’ll respond promptly with a clear price and estimated turnaround.

 Once you confirm the quote, you submit a clear, legible copy of your document through our secure upload system.
-You do not need to mail originals for the translation itself (though some institutions may later ask you to present originals alongside the translation — we will advise you if this applies to your situation).
-Scanned PDF files or high-resolution photographs are accepted for most document types.
+You don’t need to mail originals for the translation itself, though some institutions may later ask you to present originals alongside the translation, and we’ll tell you if that applies to your situation.
+Scanned PDF files or high-resolution photographs work for most document types.

-Your document is assigned to an ATIO-certified translator with the appropriate language combination and subject-matter expertise.
-The translation is produced as a complete, word-for-word rendering of the original — including all stamps, seals, handwritten notes, and any other visible content.
+Your document is assigned to an ATIO-certified translator with the right language combination and subject-matter expertise.
+The translation is produced as a complete, word-for-word rendering of the original, including all stamps, seals, handwritten notes, and any other visible content.
 Nothing is omitted or summarized.

-Every certified translation undergoes a quality review before delivery.
+Every certified translation goes through a quality review before delivery.
 We check for completeness (all elements of the original rendered), accuracy of key names, dates, numbers, and terminology, and proper formatting of the certification statement.
-Our commitment is to translations you can submit with confidence — and we back that with an accuracy assurance: if a receiving institution identifies an error in a translation we have certified, we will correct it at no charge.
+We aim for translations you can submit with confidence, and we back that with an accuracy assurance: if a receiving institution finds an error in a translation we’ve certified, we’ll correct it at no charge.

-The certified translation is delivered digitally as a PDF, including the translator’s signed certification statement, ATIO stamp, full name, and contact information — everything required by IRCC, WES, courts, and other institutions.
+The certified translation arrives digitally as a PDF, including the translator’s signed certification statement, ATIO stamp, full name, and contact information, everything IRCC, WES, courts, and other institutions require.
 If you need a hard copy with wet ink signature for a specific submission, we can arrange that.
 Standard turnaround is 24 to 48 hours for most documents.
-Rush processing is available when time is critical; indicate your deadline in the quote request and we will advise on availability.
+Rush processing is available when time is tight; note your deadline in the quote request and we’ll advise on availability.

 Turnaround Times & Rush Translation

-We understand that translation needs do not always come with generous lead times.
+Translation needs rarely come with generous lead times.
 Immigration deadlines are set by IRCC.
 Court filing dates are set by judges.
 University application deadlines are set by admissions offices.
-We have built our service around the reality that Hamilton clients often need certified translation quickly.
+We’ve built our service around the reality that Hamilton clients often need certified translation quickly.

-• Standard turnaround: 24–48 hours for most single-document translations of standard length.
+- Standard turnaround: 24 to 48 hours for most single-document translations of standard length.

-• Complex or multi-document files: larger sets of documents or technical content requiring specialized expertise may take longer; we will give you a realistic timeline with your quote.
+- Complex or multi-document files: larger sets of documents or technical content requiring specialized expertise may take longer; we’ll give you a realistic timeline with your quote.

-We do not promise turnaround times we cannot keep.
+We don’t promise turnaround times we can’t keep.
 When you receive a quote, the stated timeline is a commitment, not an estimate.

-While most major Canadian institutions accept ATIO-certified translations without further notarization, there are circumstances in which notarization is also required or beneficial:
+Most major Canadian institutions accept ATIO-certified translations without further notarization, but a few circumstances call for it:

-• Documents requiring apostille certification for international use may first need notarization as a procedural step.
+- Documents requiring apostille certification through Global Affairs Canada for international use may first need notarization as a procedural step.

-When you tell us your purpose and destination at the quote stage, we will advise you clearly on whether notarization is required and how to arrange it.
-We work with commissioners of oaths and notaries who are familiar with translation certification, so the process is coordinated rather than something you need to manage on your own.
+When you tell us your purpose and destination at the quote stage, we’ll advise clearly on whether notarization is required and how to arrange it.
+We work with commissioners of oaths and notaries who know translation certification, so the process is coordinated rather than something you manage on your own.
 Read more about when notarization applies: Certified vs. Notarized Translation in Canada.

 Accuracy Guarantee & Your Peace of Mind

 A certified translation is only as valuable as the accuracy behind it.
-We hold our translators to the highest professional standard — ATIO certification — precisely because the documents they work with matter.
-A mistranslated date on a birth certificate, a misrendered degree title on a transcript, or an omitted note on a court order can have real consequences for real people.
+We hold our translators to the highest professional standard, ATIO certification, precisely because the documents they work with matter.
+A mistranslated date on a birth certificate, a misrendered degree title on a transcript, or an omitted note on a court order can carry real consequences for real people.

 Our quality-review process is designed to catch errors before delivery, not after.
-But if a receiving institution ever identifies a verified error in a translation we have certified, we will correct the translation at no additional charge.
-That is our accuracy assurance — not just a phrase, but a practical commitment.
+But if a receiving institution ever identifies a verified error in a translation we’ve certified, we’ll correct it at no additional charge.
+That’s our accuracy assurance, a practical commitment rather than a slogan.

 Hamilton Certified Translation vs. Toronto: Do You Need a Local Provider?

-This is a question Hamilton residents sometimes ask: does the certified translator need to be physically located in Hamilton?
+Hamilton residents sometimes ask whether the certified translator has to be physically located in Hamilton.
 The answer is no. ATIO certification is a province-wide designation.
-An ATIO-certified translator based anywhere in Ontario — or anywhere in Canada — can produce a certified translation that IRCC, WES, the courts, and Ontario institutions will accept.
+An ATIO-certified translator based anywhere in Ontario, or anywhere in Canada, can produce a certified translation that IRCC, WES, the courts, and Ontario institutions will accept.

 Professional Interpreting Canada operates as a fully remote service.
-You submit your documents digitally, we assign them to the right ATIO-certified translator for your language and document type, and we deliver the certified translation to you — wherever you are in Hamilton, wherever you are in Canada.
-There is no geographic limitation to the quality or acceptability of what we produce.
+You submit your documents digitally, we assign them to the right ATIO-certified translator for your language and document type, and we deliver the certified translation to you wherever you are in Hamilton, and wherever you are in Canada.
+There’s no geographic limit on the quality or acceptability of what we produce.

-What matters is not where the translator physically sits.
+What matters isn’t where the translator sits.
 What matters is whether they hold an ATIO C.Tr. designation in the correct language combination, whether the translation is complete and accurate, and whether the certification statement meets the requirements of the institution receiving it.
 We meet all three criteria for every file we handle.

-Hamilton residents who also need certified translation in relation to Toronto-based proceedings, Ontario immigration applications, or GTA-connected legal matters can learn more at our certified translation services Toronto page.
+Hamilton residents who also need certified translation tied to Toronto-based proceedings, Ontario immigration applications, or GTA-connected legal matters can learn more at our certified translation services Toronto page.

 What makes a translation “certified” in Ontario?

-In Ontario, a translation is considered certified when it is produced by a member in good standing of ATIO who uses their official stamp and provides a signed certification statement attesting to the completeness and accuracy of the translation.
+In Ontario, a translation counts as certified when it’s produced by a member in good standing of ATIO who applies their official stamp and provides a signed certification statement attesting to the completeness and accuracy of the work.
 The statement must include the translator’s full name, ATIO membership status, contact information, and the date of translation.
-This is the standard that IRCC, courts, and credential evaluation bodies apply when they require a certified translation.
+That’s the standard IRCC, courts, and credential evaluation bodies apply when they require a certified translation.

 Does IRCC accept certified translations from Hamilton-based translators specifically?

-IRCC does not require the translator to be located in any particular city.
-IRCC accepts translations produced by certified members of recognized provincial translation associations — in Ontario, that means ATIO.
+IRCC doesn’t require the translator to be in any particular city.
+It accepts translations produced by certified members of recognized provincial translation associations, which in Ontario means ATIO.
 Our translators are ATIO-certified, and their translations are accepted by IRCC regardless of where in Ontario or Canada the translator is based.
-Location is not a factor; certification is.
+Location isn’t a factor; certification is.

 Do I need to provide the original document?

-For translation purposes, a clear, complete, and legible copy is sufficient.
-You do not need to mail your original documents to us.
+For translation purposes, a clear, complete, legible copy is enough.
+You don’t need to mail your originals to us.
 A scanned PDF or a high-resolution photograph of each page (including all stamps, seals, and handwritten text) is all we need to produce the translation.
-Note that the institution receiving your translation may separately require you to present originals — for example, IRCC may require that you bring originals to an appointment.
-We will advise you on this based on your specific situation.
+Note that the institution receiving your translation may separately ask you to present originals, for example, IRCC may require you to bring originals to an appointment.
+We’ll advise you based on your specific situation.

 How much does a certified translation cost in Hamilton?

 Pricing depends on the language pair, the length and complexity of the document, and the required turnaround.
-We do not publish a flat per-page rate because a dense legal contract in a low-resource language requires meaningfully different resources than a one-page birth certificate in Spanish.
+We don’t publish a flat per-page rate because a dense legal contract in a low-resource language needs meaningfully different resources than a one-page birth certificate in Spanish.
 The most accurate and honest answer is to submit your document for a free, no-obligation quote.
-We will respond quickly with a clear price and timeline.
+We’ll respond quickly with a clear price and timeline.

 How long does certified translation take?

 Standard turnaround is 24 to 48 hours for most single-document requests of typical length.
-More complex files — lengthy legal agreements, large academic transcript packages, or technical medical records in less common language pairs — may require additional time.
-Rush service is available for urgent deadlines; please indicate your timeline when requesting a quote so we can confirm capacity.
+More complex files, lengthy legal agreements, large academic transcript packages, or technical medical records in less common language pairs, may take more time.
+Rush service is available for urgent deadlines; note your timeline when requesting a quote so we can confirm capacity.

 Can you translate documents for WES credential evaluation?